Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-the-launch-extension-interface.md

 2. (Optional) Create a new listing in the Exchange Partner Portal.

-   For more information, see the document on \[creating an exchange listing\]([https://experienceleague.adobe.com/docs/launch/using/extension-dev/submit/create-listing.html](https://experienceleague.adobe.com/docs/launch/using/extension-dev/submit/create-listing.html).
+   For more information, see the document on [creating an exchange listing](https://experienceleague.adobe.com/docs/launch/using/extension-dev/submit/create-listing.html).

 3. Create a new Adobe I/O integration.